The update process consists of:

 - Migrating your content front matter and configuration by applying any relevant breaking changes

-Before updating the framework, it is recommended to make a backup of your entire website directory (or at least your
+Before updating Academic, it is strongly recommended to make a full backup of your website folder (including

 Please follow the method below which corresponds to how you originally installed Academic:

 By default, Academic is installed as a Git sub-module which can be updated by running the following command: